Use Taints and Tolerations with Oracle Cloud Native Environment

 Introduction

-The ability to influence the way Pods are scheduled to provide the best performance, reduce running costs and make Kubernetes cluster management easier is an important skill for an administrator to master.
-Taints and Tolerations work with Node affinity (not covered in this tutorial) to attract Pods to a set of nodes.
-Taints and Tolerations have the opposite effect by allowing nodes to repel Pods.
+The ability to influence the way Pods are scheduled to provide the best performance, reduce running costs, and make Kubernetes cluster management easier is an essential skill for an administrator to master.
+Taints and tolerations work with Node Affinity to attract Pods to a set of nodes.
+Taints and tolerations have the opposite effect by allowing nodes to repel Pods.
 Frequent use cases for taints and tolerations include:

-However, it is important to note that taints and tolerations cannot ensure that a pod schedules to a specific node.
-The Kubernetes scheduler can deploy a pod onto any node without a taint that repels it.
-Instead, use Node affinity when control over where Pods schedule is required.
+Important: Taints and tolerations cannot ensure that a Pod schedules to a specific node.
+The Kubernetes scheduler can deploy a Pod onto any node without a taint that repels it.
+Instead, use node affinity when controlling where Pod scheduling is required.

 Objectives